E. C. Riegel: Life and work

 Riegel was born in Cannelton, Indiana and left home in 1894 at age 15 with a vision of social justice for the common person.
 Self-educated, without academic degrees or distinctions, when speaking for groups he labeled himself a "non-academic student of money and credit."
 He supported himself working intermittently in sales at upscale department stores.
 He was married in 1905 to Blanche Ellis Beach; the marriage lasted seven years.

-Riegel associated and corresponded with libertarians, individualist anarchists, mutualists and diverse progressives such as Laurance Labadie, anarcho-capitalist Spencer Heath and libertarian and free thinker Charles T. Sprading.
+Riegel associated and corresponded with libertarians, individualist anarchists, mutualists and diverse progressives such as Laurance Labadie, geoanarchist Spencer Heath and libertarian and free thinker Charles T. Sprading.

 Riegel established the Consumer Guild of America in 1928 to campaign against restrictive consumer credit practices.
 After the Wall Street crash of 1929 and during the Great Depression he published articles and books exposing big business, trade associations, the Better Business Bureau and “blue sky law” manipulation of investment markets which impoverished small investors.

 He began to question whether it was the government-controlled monetary system which was the problem.
 He prepared questions about the nature of money and sent them to a list of eighteen "world authorities" on the meaning of money he had solicited from famed economist Irving Fisher.
 Six replied, but shared no consensus on the subject, as he illustrated in his 1936 book Irving Fisher's World Authorities on The Meaning of Money.

 Over the next few years in consultation with friends and students, Riegel constructed his own theory of money.
 In the 1940s he established The Valun Institute for Monetary Research to promote his monetary theories.
 In 1944 Harbinger press published his most successful book Private Enterprise Money.

 After Riegel's death, Spencer H. MacCallum, who had met Riegel through his grandfather Spencer Heath, obtained all Riegel's papers, which now reside with the Heather Foundation, of which MacCallum was director.
 In 1976 the Heather Foundation edited and published Riegel's book, The New Approach to Freedom (formerly published as a pamphlet) and in 1978 his Flight from Inflation: The Monetary Alternative, augmenting both with material from his unpublished papers.